ClaireamaGrace/ClaireamaGrace/README.md

-- 👋 Hi, I’m @ClaireamaGrace
+- 👋 Hi, I’m @Anya Amarachi Grace
 - 👀 I’m interested in expanding my knowledge on data
 - 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on with any wonderful person here.